lulu3202/langgraph_workflows/README.md

 4. Run the script

 ## Testing in LangSmith Studio
 - Deploy the workflow and **provide only the topic** as input.
 - Monitor execution flow and **validate outputs** by logging into your LangSmith account (Adding @traceable to your function helps track it)
-- You can also test via Langraph dev (ensure you have the langgraph.json file for this)
+- You can also test via "Langraph dev" (ensure you have the langgraph.json file for this)

-# Learning Path Generator
+# Learning Path Generator App with Orchestrator-Synthesizer Workflow
 ![alt text](image-3.png)
 ![alt text](image-4.png)